 July 5-9, 2021, Daily from 21:00 GMT to 01:30 GMT

-We would like to thank Professor Nashon, as well as the local Conference organizing committee (comprising Professor Stephen Petrina, Professor Sandra Scott, Dr. Jillian Code, and Professor Cynthia Nicol) for their support with the conference organization.
-We also would like to acknowledge Kirsty Robbins for her support in creating visually appealing logos, presentations and the conference website design.
-An event of such a scale would not have happened if not for the volunteers and sponsors.
-We would like to extend our appreciation to EDCP PhD students Rodrigo Santos and Lindsey Snyder for their exemplary work and monumental efforts in making the program work.
-We also had more than 20 student volunteers who showed exceptional leadership skills during the event.
+We would like to thank Prof. Nashon, as well as the local Conference organizing committee for their support with the conference organization.
+We would like to acknowledge Kirsty Robbins for her support in creating visually appealing logos, presentations and the web site design.
+An event of such a scale would not have happened if not for the sponsors and volunteers.
+We would like to extend our appreciation to EDCP PhD students Rodrigo Santos and Lindsey Snyder for their tireless work and monumental efforts to make the program work.
+We also had more than 20 graduate student volunteers who have shown exceptional leadership skills during the event.
 Among them were secondary students from the University Transition Program.
 The lead volunteer Kelly Davila was able to support the conference in an exceptional way.
-Finally, the UBC Conference and Accommodation staff, Sonia Serrambana and her colleagues including Dave were instrumental in supporting the technical side of the conference, which we all appreciate very much.
-For more information and the conference schedule, please check our web site: https://stem2021.ubc.ca/ .
+Finally, the UBC Conference and Accommodation staff, Sonia Serrambana and her colleagues were instrumental in supporting the technical side of the conference, which we all appreciate very much.
+For more information and the conference schedule, please check our web site at https://stem2021.ubc.ca/.

 STEM 2021 Co-Chairs